xander1421/yt-fs/PRIVACY.md

 ## Your Rights

-- **Data Control**: You can clear stored preferences by disabling/removing the extension
+- **Data Control**: You can clear stored preferences by disabling/removing the extension or clearing browser data
 - **No Account Required**: The extension works without creating accounts or providing personal information
-- **Transparency**: All source code is available for review
+- **Open Source**: All source code is available for review

 ## Changes to This Policy